bqv/rc/README.md

 Some paths in these profiles (like ~/.cFG/*) are specific to my systems, and can/should be removed or updated to local paths.

+### Note on abstractions

+In my distro, multiarch is structured like this:

+	/usr/*-linux-gnu*/bin/...
+	/usr/*-linux-gnu*/sbin -> bin
+	/usr/*-linux-gnu*/lib/...
+	/usr/*-linux-gnu*/include/...
+	/usr/host -> *-linux-gnu*
+	/usr/share/...
+	/usr/{bin,sbin,lib} -> host/{bin,sbin,lib}
+	/{bin,sbin,lib} -> host/{bin,sbin,lib}

+And stuff under "profile/abstractions" is copied from those shipped from apparmor (in "/etc/apparmor.d/abstractions"), but with path adjusted for that layout.

+Default "/etc/apparmor.d/abstractions" can be used with these profiles, as they should have same exact stuff, but with more "classic" layout.